Chief Executive Officer

 Chris Quatrochi was named Senior Vice President, Innovation in January 2018, and oversees all product development efforts across the Nautilus, Inc. family of brands in the Nautilus Innovation Center.
 Prior to joining Nautilus, Mr. Quatrochi was Group Vice President for Product Operations at Broan-Nutone, a manufacturer of residential use products, from 2015 to 2017, where he managed product development and marketing.
 Mr. Quatrochi has also held multiple positions with Whirlpool Corporation, a multinational manufacturer and marketer of home appliances, from 2007 to 2015, including roles as head of global product experience design and connectivity, global strategy and planning for refrigeration, global director for the kitchen category, and leadership over cost and quality management.
 Prior to Whirlpool, Mr. Quatrochi held the role of Chief Operating Officer for Access Communications in Chicago from 2002 to 2007, and Engagement Manager focusing on operational effectiveness at McKinsey and Company from 2000 to 2002.
 Mr. Quatrochi holds a B.A. in Electrical Engineering from Bradley University and an M.B.A. from Northwestern’s Kellogg School of Management.

-Jay McGregor was named Vice President, General Manager, Retail North America in May 2018.
-In his current role, Mr. McGregor is responsible for the management and development of Retail Channel strategies and direction, along with management of the sales and marketing teams.
+Jay McGregor was named Senior Vice President, General Manager, North America Sales in April 2022.
+He originally joined Nautilus in May 2018 as Vice President, General Manager, Retail North America.
+In his current role, Mr. McGregor is responsible for the management and development of Direct & Retail North America Channel strategies and direction, along with management of the sales and marketing teams.
 Before joining Nautilus, Inc., Mr. McGregor was the Senior Vice President, Global Sales from 2017 to 2018 for Ergobaby Inc., the global market leader in the baby carrier category.
 Prior to Ergobaby, Mr. McGregor was the Vice President of Sales - Americas for Reef Sandals from 2014 to 2016.
 Mr. McGregor held various senior level sales and marketing positions in leading footwear and outdoor companies, including Adidas, Birkenstock USA, the Coleman Co., Gerber Legendary Blades, and Teva.
 Mr. McGregor holds a B.S. degree from Cal State University – Long Beach, as well as a Ryan Lifetime Teaching Credential (K-12) in Physical Education, Mathematics & Science, and attended the INSEAD Excellence in Leadership program in Fountainebleau, France.

 Jeffery Collins originally joined Nautilus in August 2013 as Vice President, Retail Sales, and was named an officer in February 2014.
 In December 2017, Mr. Collins was named VP/GM of the International Channel.
 From November 2015 until December 2017, Mr. Collins was Vice President, General Manager, Retail, where he was responsible for the Channel’s strategy and direction, along with managing both the domestic and international Retail sales teams.
 Prior to joining Nautilus, Mr. Collins was the Senior Vice President, Large Retail Sales, for Oreck Corporation, a manufacturer of vacuum cleaners and air purifiers, from 2009 to 2013.
 Prior to Oreck, Mr. Collins held various senior sales and marketing positions in leading consumer goods companies, including Pepsico, Pepsi Bottling Group, Handleman Co., Dyson Ltd., and Techtronic Industries.
 Mr. Collins attended both Grand Valley State University and Western Michigan University.